First of All: Where to Find Inexpensive or even Free Photos?

-Even though I am an avid photographer, taking often several hundred images a month, from time to time the need for a certain motive arises.
-The question was, where can I find inexpensive photographs?
+You might be an avid photographer, just like me, taking often several hundred images a month.
+However, from time to time the need for a certain motive arises, and the question is, where to turn to for inexpensive images for a blog or a web site?
 A lot of research brought up a handful of online offers that I like to share with you.

 Thanks a lot for following:

 http://bit.ly/VmtVAS 111Publishing @ Google+